Open Source · Self-Hosted · Flask + SQLite

 BananaWiki is born

-Luca Zani (OverloadedTech), a high-school student, starts building BananaWiki as part of his PCTO (Percorsi per le Competenze Trasversali e l'Orientamento) at Canalescuola in Bolzano.
+Luca Zani, a high-school student, starts building BananaWiki as part of his PCTO (Percorsi per le Competenze Trasversali e l'Orientamento) at Canalescuola in Bolzano.
 The Officina Tecnologica, Canalescuola’s technology lab, needed a platform to deliver technical material to students on courses in welding, 3D printing, laser cutting and other technology disciplines.

 Feb–May 2026